Board Certification in Clinical Geropsychology via the American Board of Professional Psychology (ABPP), known as ABGERO

 Is there a mentoring program for those who want to gain the ABPP in geropsychology?

-A mentoring program is in progress.
-Until then, please contact Victor Molinari (firstname.lastname@example.org) if you have any questions.
+A mentoring program is in place.
+Please contact Victor Molinari (email@example.com) if you would like a mentor assigned.
+Mentorship is encouraged.